MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M02_Lab3_Dynamics_365_Sales_capstone_lab.md

 15. Click the **Save and Close** button.

-16. Notice the **Looking for home security equipment** activity is now displayed on the **Record Timeline**.
+16. Notice the **Looking for home security equipment** activity is now displayed on the record **Timeline**.
 Hover over the activity and select the close activity **Check Mark Icon** to mark the phone call as completed.

 17. On the **Close Phone Call** window, verify the state is set to **Completed**, and select the **Close** button.